 - Accessories include Soft Touch finger rollers and two arrows

-Slackers Ziplines are fun, safe and easy to set up.
+Slackers Ziplines are fun, safe and an easy outdoor gift to set up.
 Using their thorough installation and safety instructions you will be able to turn your backyard into a fun filled zipline in no time.
 Slackers Ziplines make great gifts and guarantee fun filled family time outdoors.
 Get outside and create your own backyard adventures!

 - Weather resistant materials

 - Includes a seat with adjustable bracket for rider’s height

 - Fully assembled steel trolley comes pre-loaded with an adjustable rope, comfortable seat, and exceptional rubber grips

 - The stylish and comfortable rubber grips are screwed into the trolley to ensure a safe and fun ride